playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 ![The box orders have flipped!
 Now, in order from top to bottom, it's: Blue, green, then purple.](./boxes_reverse_demo.png)

 Now our boxes have reversed their height order!
-This is because one of the deciding factors of an element's `z` position is its relationship to other elements.
+This is because one of the deciding factors of an element's painting order is its relationship to other elements.

 # Positioned Elements Behave Differently Than Non-Positioned Elements